-Thank you for requesting your copy of my latest special report, Indestructible Income: 5 Bargain Funds With Safe 8.4% Dividends.
+Thank you for requesting your copy of my latest special report, Indestructible Income: 5 Bargain Funds With Steady 10.2% Dividends.

 In addition to your free report, I’ve also arranged for you to receive a complimentary subscription to the Contrarian Outlook email newsletter.
 Every day, you’ll receive our unique “second-level” analysis on dividend payers and growers to help you maximize your portfolio’s current yield and upside, even in this uncertain market.
 Look for your first issue soon.

 In the meantime, enjoy your free special report below.

 In this exclusive special report, I’m going to show you something most investors think is impossible: five funds that hand you an average dividend more than six times bigger than the weak 1.6% payout you get from the typical S&P 500 stock.

 All five also trade at attractive valuations now.
 So if we grab these five low-key investments today, we’ll quietly collect their incredible cash dividends while we watch their prices spike, too!